-Ina Arbuckle, in alignment with the California Community Schools Framework, is committed to creating racially-just, relationship-centered spaces by providing equity-driven professional development and fostering inclusive school cultures.
-We are establishing shared leadership structures that elevate student, family, and community voices in decision-making.
-By integrating community partners and local knowledge into classrooms, we strengthen classroom-community connections.
-Continuous improvement is supported through regular reflection, data analysis, and stakeholder feedback to ensure our practices remain responsive and effective.
+Mission Bell Elementary is committed to advancing its role as a community-centered school by aligning its practices with the California Community Schools Framework.
+Our developmental plans prioritize the creation of racially-just, relationship-centered spaces through equity-driven professional development, inclusive engagement, and culturally responsive initiatives.
+We are fostering inclusive school cultures by embracing an asset-based, strengths-driven approach and establishing shared leadership structures that elevate student, family, and community voices in decision-making.

+By integrating community partners and local knowledge into classrooms, we strengthen classroom-community connections and promote shared power.
+Our commitment to continuous improvement and possibility thinking is demonstrated through ongoing reflection, data analysis, stakeholder feedback, and transparent communication.
+These efforts reflect a shared understanding and commitment to the Community Schools model and ensure our practices remain responsive, equitable, and effective.

-JUSD works with families by building on their strengths and experiences.
-We offer learning that respects different cultures and provide support for mental health and social needs.
-Teachers and staff keep learning how to better help families and reduce the fear around asking for help.
-We focus on helping families become stronger and more independent.
-We also use supports like mentoring and regular check in and check out to build strong relationships in the school setting.
-Once students and families feel safe and supported, we can offer even more help if needed.
+JUSD partners with families by building on their strengths and experiences, offering culturally respectful learning opportunities and support for mental health and social needs.
+We are committed to helping families grow stronger and more independent by fostering trust, reducing the stigma around seeking help, and ensuring that teachers and staff engage in ongoing learning to better support our community.
+Through mentoring, regular check-ins, and relationship-building efforts, we create safe, supportive school environments where students and families feel valued.
+Once that foundation of trust is established, we are able to provide additional resources and support as needed.

-JUSD utilizes restorative practices, offering training for administrators and staff across the district.
-This includes a special two-day certification and lessons on things like conflict resolution, calming down in tough situations, and building positive relationships.
-Community and Restorative circles, and the TSA for Community Schools helps staff at each school use these methods.
+JUSD utilizes restorative practices by providing districtwide training for administrators and staff, including a specialized two-day certification focused on conflict resolution, emotional regulation, and building positive relationships.
+Community and Restorative Circles are actively used to support these efforts, with the TSA for Community Schools offering ongoing guidance to help school staff effectively implement these practices.

 In teaching, JUSD focuses on making lessons that are meaningful to all students and always works to get better by offering ongoing learning opportunities for staff.
-All stakeholders are an integral part of making decisions at school, and the district strongly supports including parents and students in the process.
+All stakeholders are an integral part of making decisions at school, and the district strongly supports including families and students in the process.
 This includes formal agreements with NEA-Jurupa that define the structure of Community School Councils and enforce shared governance.

-At Ina Arbuckle, we are proud to model this vision through initiatives like:
+At Mission Bell, we are proud to model this vision through initiatives like: